Great Lakes Initiative

 Delta’s Great Lakes Initiative focuses on wetland conservation, research, education, duck production programs and hunting advocacy throughout the Great Lakes region to serve the needs of waterfowl and waterfowl hunters.

 The Great Lakes is critically important and unique because the region provides habitat for millions of waterfowl throughout the year — an estimated 7 million spring migrants, 12 million fall migrants and 1 million wintering waterfowl.
 It supports a large population of breeding waterfowl, and up to 80 percent of mallards taken by hunters there are hatched in the Great Lakes.
 Unfortunately, it’s also one of the most threatened habitats, with approximately 90 percent of the historic inland and coastal wetlands having been drained.

-Goals for Delta’s Great Lakes Initiative:
+Delta’s Great Lakes Initiative:

-- Expand delivery of Delta’s duck production programs such as Hen Houses and wood duck nest boxes in the Great Lakes region.
+- Expand the delivery of Delta’s duck production programs such as Hen Houses and wood duck nest boxes in the Great Lakes region.